lr0pb/IDB.js/README.md

 IDB.js distributed under the [MIT](https://github.com/lr0pb/IDB.js/tree/main/LICENSE) license

 # Develop
+As this project initially was a data layer part of my another project, I maintain it preferably for those project, but any issues and pull requests are welcome!

-Clone repo on your machine and run `npm i`
+For start to develop IDB: clone this repo on your machine and run `npm i`

-Write tests in [`test/mocha.test.js`](https://github.com/lr0pb/IDB.js/blob/main/test/mocha.test.js) and run them via `npm run dev` (will start a development server and open default browser window with tests page)
+Write tests in [`test/mocha.test.js`](https://github.com/lr0pb/IDB.js/blob/main/test/mocha.test.js) and run them via `npm test` (will start a development server and open default browser window with tests page)